 We show that this policy actually degrades performance in many circumstances.
 We explore two alternative retransmission policies and find that the best policy, for both failure and non-failure scenarios, is to send (a) fast retransmissions to the primary destination, and (b) timeout retransmissions to an alternate destination.
-We show that this hybrid policy performs best when combined with two enhancements, our Multiple Fast Retransmit algorithm and timestamps.
-The Multiple Fast Retransmit algorithm reduces the number of timeouts, and timestamps allow retransmitted data to provide RTT measurements and maintain low RTO values.
+We show that this hybrid policy performs best when combined with two enhancements: our Multiple Fast Retransmit algorithm, and either timestamps or our Heartbeat After RTO mechanism.
+The Multiple Fast Retransmit algorithm reduces the number of timeouts.
+Timestamps and the Heartbeat After RTO mechanism both improve performance when timeouts are common by providing extra RTT measurements and maintaining low RTO values.

-Section II demonstrates the problem with SCTP's current retransmission policy (AllRtxAlt) by comparing it to an alternative policy, AllRtxSame (All Retransmissions to Same).
-Section III introduces and evaluates a third hybrid policy, FrSameRtoAlt (Fast Retransmissions to Same, Timeouts to Alternate), which attempts to balance the tradeoffs between AllRtxAlt and AllRtxSame.
-Section IV introduces and evaluates three extensions to further improve the performance of the three policies.
-Section V compares the policies' performance with their best extensions in non-failure scenarios, and Section VI compares them in failure scenarios.
-Section VII concludes the paper.
+This paper combines and extends results published by the authors in three incremental conference publications [5-7], thereby documenting the complete development of this research.
+Section 2 demonstrates the problem with SCTPs current retransmission policy (AllRtxAlt) by comparing it to an alternative policy, AllRtxSame (All Retransmissions to Same).
+Section 3 introduces and evaluates a third hybrid policy, FrSameRtoAlt (Fast Retransmissions to Same, Timeouts to Alternate), which attempts to balance the tradeoffs between

+AllRtxAlt and AllRtxSame.
+Section 4 introduces and evaluates three extensions to further improve the performance of the three policies.
+Section 5 compares the policies' performance with their best extensions in non-failure scenarios, and Section 6 compares them in failure scenarios.
+Section 7 concludes the paper.